 The Legend Of Sleepy Hollow

-Michael is currently writing a musical adaptation of The Legend Of Sleepy Hollow along with his composer and friend, Sean Havrilla.
-The musical began as a second-year project in the BMI Lehman Engel Musical Theatre Writing Workshop and will have continued development by Radi and Havrilla throughout 2017.
+Michael is currently developing a musical adaptation of The Legend Of Sleepy Hollow along with his composer and friend, Sean Havrilla.
+The musical began as a second-year project in the BMI Lehman Engel Musical Theatre Writing Workshop and has its first closed reading on March 11th, 2018.
+This fall, we will presenting the first open reading at a regional theater - stay tuned for more information!

 Below are two videos of songs from the show: "Alive" and "Prankster King".
 Both were performed as part of "The Songs of Michael Radi" at Feinstein's/54 Below on October 16th, 2017.